 Musical Theatre at Fredonia

 The Bachelor of Fine Arts in Musical Theatre is an interdisciplinary degree program between the School of Music and the Department of Theatre and Dance for students who demonstrate excellence or the potential for excellence in musical theatre careers.
 The audition for the program requires selections in voice, acting and dance.
-BFA-Musical Theatre students receive fours years of weekly 1-hour private lessons in voice, two years of acting instruction, two years of music theory, one year of theatre technical and design work, other coursework in music and theatre design, as well as instruction in dance.
-Students have the opportunity to participate in a fully staged opera each year, as well as a musical production and opera scenes.
+BFA-Musical Theatre students receive fours years of weekly 1-hour private lessons in voice, additional music coursework including music theory and piano, four years of acting instruction, including acting fundamentals, scene study, voice and movement, Shakespeare and electives in areas such as Meisner and Devising, as well as instruction in dance styles including jazz, tap, and contemporary.
+Students have the opportunity to participate in our mainstage season of at least one fully staged musical and three plays, as well as other opportunities in dance and opera.

 The Fredonia Difference

-Watch this video to see the oportunities that Fredonia's Theatre and Dance programs offer you!
+Watch this video to see the opportunities that Fredonia's Theatre and Dance programs offer you!

 - Music Directors and Composers